Sean Astin: After The Lord of the Rings

-In March 2012, Astin played a cosmetic surgeon named Takin Mastuhmik in a fake movie trailer entitled Boobathon which appeared on Funny or Die.
+In March 2012, Astin played a cosmetic surgeon named Takin Mastuhmik in a fake trailer entitled Boobathon which appeared on Funny or Die.
 In March 2014, Astin played a soldier in Boys of Abu Ghraib, a military thriller inspired by the events that made worldwide news in 2004.
 In June of that year, he began playing the role of Jim Kent on the FX drama The Strain.

 In October 2015, Astin played Hank Erwin in Woodlawn, a story about how a high school football team overcame racism and hate, and found unity and success through following Jesus.

 In 2017, Astin played the role of Bob Newby in season two of the Netflix series Stranger Things.
 In 2019, Astin reprised the role of Newby in flashback scenes during the series' third season, played the role of Dr. Greg Pemberton on several episodes of The Big Bang Theory, and had a guest appearance on the fifth season of Supergirl.
 In 2019, he was in the Netflix dramedy No Good Nick in which he played Ed.
-Also in 2019, he appeared in the 6th season of Brooklyn Nine-Nine.
+That same year, he appeared in the sixth season of Brooklyn Nine-Nine.

-In May 2020, Astin joined Josh Gad's YouTube series Reunited Apart, which reunites the casts of popular movies through video-conferencing, and promotes donations to non-profit charities.
+In May 2020, Astin joined Josh Gad's YouTube series Reunited Apart, which reunites the casts of popular films through video-conferencing and promotes donations to non-profit charities.
 Others in the episode were fellow The Lord of the Rings castmates Sean Bean, Orlando Bloom, Billy Boyd, Ian McKellen, Dominic Monaghan, Viggo Mortensen, Miranda Otto, John Rhys-Davies, Andy Serkis, Liv Tyler, Karl Urban, and Elijah Wood, plus writer Philippa Boyens and director Peter Jackson.

+Astin narrated the 2023 comedy film Go West, the first theatrical film from the original cast of the sketch comedy show Studio C, produced by their own company, JK Studios.
+Astin made his Broadway debut as Santa Claus in a revival of Elf the Musical, which ran at the Marquis Theatre from November 2024 to January 2025.

+President of SAG-AFTRA

+In July 2025, Astin declared he would run to succeed Fran Drescher as president of SAG-AFTRA.
+From August 13 to September 12, 2025, Astin ran against Chuck Slavin for the office.

+On September 12, 2025, it was announced that Astin was elected president of SAG-AFTRA for a two-year term, receiving 79.25% of the vote from participating SAG-AFTRA members.
+Astin's mother, Patty Duke, was elected president of the Screen Actors Guild forty years earlier.